Bridge over Saint Volodymyr Descent: Background

-The original idea of the bridge between two parks belongs to a Ukrainian architect Vasyl Krychevsky.
+The original idea of the bridge between two parks belongs to a Ukrainian architect named Vasyl Krychevsky.
 The bridge was supposed to be a part of Kyiv Government Center project made for architecture contest that was held in 1934, when Kyiv regained its status as the Ukrainian capital.
 Krychevsky designed the traffic viaduct that was planned to connect the Central Committee of the Communist Party and the Council of People's Commissars.
 He was praised for the viaduct project, but his variant of Government Center was dismissed.

 In the independent Ukraine, the plan of building the bridge was brought back up in 2006.
-At the meeting of Kyiv Architecture Department on September 6 Heorhii Dukhovnychyi presented the project of a shopping mall with offices and apartments at Volodymyrskyi Descent.
+At the meeting of Kyiv Architecture Department on 6 September Heorhiy Dukhovnychyi presented the project of a shopping mall with offices and apartments at Saint Volodymyr Descent.
 The building featured a bridge over the descent, making it similar to Kyiv's central shopping mall Globus that was built in 2002 and had a similar bridge connecting its roof with a park.
 The project was approved for further development, but it had never ended up anything more than a concept.

 In 2013, Kyiv City State Administration decided that there had to be a bridge between two parks, and it had to be opened in 2014.
 The contest where Kyiv citizens had to choose the best project took place in May.
 The contest was international and featured participants from different countries: ipv Delft from Netherlands, Buro Happold from United Kingdom, Asadov Architectural Studio from Russia, Leuppi & Schafroth Architekten from Switzerland, RR Architectes from Spain and two projects from Ukraine, one from Soyuzdorproekt and one from Kyivdormostproekt.
-However, the contest failed because of the split of opinion – the citizens chose a project from Netherlands while the contest judges couldn't decide between Spain and Switzerland.
+However, the contest failed because of the split of opinion – the citizens chose a project from the Netherlands while the contest judges couldn't decide between Spain and Switzerland.